 - Tulsi (Holy Basil)

 Anytime your body has to use extra energy to maintain its homeostatic balance between the inner and outer world means less energy for other purposes.
 A big draw on the immune system is having to deal with toxins found in our food, the air we breathe, the water we drink, the environments we sit in and the clothing we wear.
 The body will accumulate toxins and the more it does this, the less energy it can put forward towards defending itself from outside influences or it will go into overdrive, over reacting to every little new thing it encounters (autoimmune disease).

 Our cultures tendency to disregard the pollution we live in to possess that fast, more convenient life we desire means that sickness is a very common thing.
 We make this sacrifice to have this easier seeming life.
 That being the case, anything we can do to lessen this burden on our bodies will help our immune system do the job it has evolved to do, the protection of the overall organism.
-Detoxing all these chemicals and harmful metals is an important aspect of having a radiant immune system.
+Detoxing all these chemicals and harmful metals is an important aspect of naturally boosting your immune system.

 Ways to Detox Heavy Metals and Chemicals

-- Sweating them out (Saunas and sweat lodges)
+- Sweating them out (Saunas, sweat lodges and sunbathing)